The Business Platinum® Card from American Express

 The Business Platinum® Card from American Express vs The Platinum Card® from American Express

-The Platinum Card® from American Express is the non-business variant of Amex's platinum cards.
-It comes with an easier to get bonus ($5,000 in purchases within the first 3 months), and doesn't come equipped with the 35% Airline bonus or GoGo internet access otherwise.
-The Platinum Card® from American Express is slightly more expensive, charging a $550 annual fee.
-In the long-run, even if you don't qualify for the bonus, The Business Platinum® Card from American Express will be the better deal, as long as you can cash in on either the 35% airline bonus benefit or the in-flight internet.
+The Platinum Card® from American Expressis the non-business variant of Amex's platinum cards.
+It comes with an easier to get welcome bonus ($5,000 in purchases within the first 3 months), and doesn't come equipped with the 35% Airline bonus or GoGo internet access otherwise.
+The Platinum Card® from American Express is slightly less expensive, charging a $550 annual fee (See Rates & Fees).
 From a business stand-point, The Business Platinum® Card from American Express makes the most sense - especially if you want to provide company cards to your employees.

 The Business Platinum® Card from American Express vs SimplyCash® Plus Business Credit Card from American Express

 The SimplyCash® Plus Business Credit Card from American Express is on the complete opposite end of the business card spectrum from The Business Platinum® Card from American Express, in that it focuses on savings rather than luxury.
-This card has made our list of our favorite small business credit cards, due to the savings it offers.
 The SimplyCash provides a 5% cash back savings on the first $50,000 in annual spending at office supply stores and U.S. wireless telephone services.
 On top of that, businesses get to choose 1 category among 8, where they get to earn 3% back (with the same $50k cap as the 5% offer).
 This is a greater return then you can hope to get, per purchase, with The Business Platinum® Card from American Express.
 As long as you don't care about the in-flight internet or the lounge access benefits, the SimplyCash® Plus Business Credit Card from American Express is the card to get.